-If this monthly e-zine has been forwarded to you, you can subscribe to receive future issues below.
-Just fill in your e-mail address and you’ll be off on a virtual visit to the south of France!
-You will also receive a free copy of my e-book: You ARE Good Enough! a 10 Step Strategy to Stop Sabotaging Yourself.
+If this monthly newsletter has been forwarded to you, you can subscribe to receive future issues below.
 Your e-mail address will be 100% safe and you can unsubscribe at any time.

 Write a One Word Review

 PSS.
-If you found You ARE Good Enough of use, a review on Amazon will help other people find it too.
+If you found one of my books useful, a review on Amazon will help other people find it too.
 It does not have to be a long review: one short sentence, even one word will do!
 You can leave a review here.